-It seems like Recaro’s new business class suite has the same general footprint, just with significantly more privacy and a door.
+It seems like Recaro’s new business class suite has the same general footprint, just with significantly more privacy.

-This is an evolution of the CL6710 seat, which is found on EL AL, TAP Air Portugal, etc. This looks like an excellent business class product, and it’s great to see the general trend of more seating manufacturers introducing products with doors.
+This is an evolution of the CL6710 seat, which is found on EL AL, TAP Air Portugal, etc. This looks like an excellent business class product, and it’s great to see the general trend of more seating manufacturers introducing products with added privacy.

 What do you make of the new Recaro CL6720 seat?